matheusbarrosb/prod_dyn/README.md

 This software allows the user to estimate biomass production rates per unit of area for species with available life-history and demographic information.
 I obtain production rates by stochastic simulation on population dynamics as follows:

-The rate of biomass production (GP - denoting Gross Production) can be represented as the product of simulated numbers-at-time and individual biomass-at-time integrated from recruitment to maximum age:
+The rate of biomass production (GP - denoting Gross Production) can be represented as the product of simulated numbers-at-time and individual biomass-at-time integrated from recruitment (t = 0) to maximum age (t_{max}):

 $$ GP = \int_{t = 0}^{t_{max}}\frac{\partial N}{\partial t} \frac{\partial W}{\partial t} $$